NebulosProd/Website/README.md

 # Nebulos Website

-This is the official sourcecode of the [Nebulos.pro](https://nebulos.pro) Website.
+This is the official sourcecode of the [Nebulos.pro](https://nebulos.pro) Website for the Nebulos Discord Bot
 ## Installation

 Clone the repository